amari-calipso/ths-sort/README.md

 # ths-sort-cpp
-thsSort - a simple c++ sorting library i made for school projects
+thsSort - a simple sorting library i made for school projects

 this library contains three main algorithms:
   - Median Of Sixteen Adaptive Quicksort (as "`sort`")